eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/z-device-bound-attestations.md

 should always assess this risk.

 ## 5 Additions and changes to the ARF
 Currently the ARF only considers device-bound attestations.
-It will adapted to also consider non device-bound attestations.
+It will be adapted to also consider non-device-bound attestations.

 ### 5.1 High-Level Requirements to be added to Annex 2
 The following HLR will be added to Topic 12 (Attestation Rulebooks)